 When technique is mentioned in regards to triathlon, most people assume you’re talking about the swim, the run or nutrition planning.
 This makes sense because swimming is 80 percent technique (roughly speaking) and running also demands a great deal of time and energy spent on form concentration, as well as strength exercises done in the gym to create muscle memory for correct movements.
 Even transitioning quickly and efficiently requires technique, as does implementing a successful pacing strategy throughout a race.

 Riding a bike successfully also requires a high degree of technique for efficiency (not just when it comes to cornering or riding a straight line).

 Riding Requires Pedaling Technique, Just Like Running Requires Good Form

 Riding a bike is fairly simple, compared to running or swimming.
 You push down on the pedal with one foot, relax that leg, and push down with the other.
 That’s about it.
 There is almost no side to side motion, your upper body is stationary, and going fast essentially comes down to pure fitness.
-While this statement is true to some degree, the degrees to that it is not true adds up, especially over a 56 or 112 miles.
+While this statement is true to some degree, the degree to which it is not true adds up, especially over 56 or 112 miles.

 You Will Take Around 15,000 Pedal Strokes in a Half Iron Distance Race

 Let’s assume that your cadence averages 85 over a two hour ride.
 That means that every 60 seconds, you execute 85 pedal strokes.
 Multiple that by 120 minutes and you get 10,200 pedal strokes in two hours.
 Any tiny inefficiency in your pedal stroke will eventually catch up to you with that large of a number looming in the background.
 At best, an inefficiency will just cause you to go slower.
 At worst, it will cause a serious injury.
 There are two main types of cycling drills that can help teach you good pedaling technique: single leg drills and high cadence drills.